jan08-ux/RepoShield-Analyzer/README.md

 # RepoShield Analyzer: Automated GitHub Secret Intelligence

-A **FastAPI-based security tool** that automatically scans public GitHub repositories for sensitive information leaks — such as API keys, passwords, and credentials — using regex pattern matching and risk-based scoring.
+A **FastAPI-based security tool** that automatically scans public GitHub repositories for sensitive information leaks — such as API keys, passwords, and credentials.

 ---